Why Mosquitoes Bite You and Not Others

-While the popular saying goes that mosquitoes like to bite people who have sweeter blood, studies indicate that its actually a genetic factor that attracts them
+While the popular saying goes that mosquitoes bite people who have sweeter blood, studies indicate that it's actually a genetic factor that attracts them.

-Have you ever wondered, “Why do I always have to be on the look out for bugs?
+Have you ever wondered, “Why do I always have to be on the lookout for bugs?
 What’s so special about me that they want me so much, biting me in the park or while I’m sleeping?
 How can I avoid being covered with mosquito bites on my arms and legs?”
+Well, here’s why mosquitoes bite you and not others.

 If so, we recommend you read the following article where you’ll gain some new insight from the interesting data on this subject.